MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-G-Contract-Management/part-42-Contract-Administration-Audit-Services/subpart-42.3-Contract-Administration-Office-Functions/section-42.302.md

 (10) Attempt to resolve issues in controversy, using ADR procedures when appropriate (see subpart 33.2); prepare findings of fact and issue decisions under the Disputes clause on matters in which the administrative contracting officer (ACO) has the authority to take definitive action.

-(11) In connection with Cost Accounting Standards (see 48 CFR 30.601 and 48 CFR Chapter 99 (FAR Appendix)) -
+(11) In connection with Cost Accounting Standards (see 48 CFR 30.601 and 48 CFR chapter 99)—

 (i) Determine the adequacy of the contractor's disclosure statements;